PortholeAuthority.com

 Trunk Latch not working? check this TBN thread for some solutions

-Sort of a Recall or Customer Satisfaction Program - issued January 2005 - This is a transmission fluid problem affecting the 2004 and many 2005 T-birds.
+Sort of a Recall or Customer Satisfaction Program, issued January 2005.
+This is a transmission fluid problem affecting the 2004 and many 2005 T-birds.
 This Customer Satisfaction Program was extended thru December 2005.

 Does your car feel rather shaky?
 Have you checked the tire pressure? recommended psi from Ford is 30 psi though up to 35 psi is ok.
 Remember to check pressure when tires are cold.
-A problem occurring with a few early 02 cars - severe cowl shake.
+A problem occurring with a few early 02 cars: severe cowl shake.
 This has been discussed on the TBN with pros and cons.
 Some have found loose cross member bolts and tightening to specs solved the problem.

 [ed. note - I'm hearing more and more complaints about cowl shake from 04 owners.
-I'll go back to the old note I had here that says - tighten up those cross members - the torque specs is 46 ft lbs.
+I'll go back to the old note I had here that says: tighten up those cross members.
+The torque specs is 46 ft lbs.
 The bolts supposedly are loc tite bolts but with the number of owners & would be owners complaining about shakes, that's the place to start looking at after the tires have been checked for proper inflation or damage.
 The t-bird should not shake.

 Recall issued on certain 2004 models. [link off site] This Recall was released June 29, 2004.
 This is a driver's seat issue that affects those built from December 15, 2003 thru January 20, 2004.
 See your dealer if your 2004 T-bird was built within this short time period.
 This is a safety recall so must be fixed.
 It also affects some Taurus and Sables built during this same time frame.
 If your car was affected you should have gotten a letter from your dealer.
 If you feel your T-bird was involved in this recall but you haven't heard from your dealer yet, contact your dealer's service manager and have them check to see if your t-bird was really involved.
 If so, then they'll schedule an appointment for you.